 Chemotherapy, radiation therapy, immunotherapy, surgery?
 A Vanderbilt expert explains lung cancer treatment options.

-The majority of patients present with non-small cell cancer, while around 15 percent of those diagnosed will have a small cell malignancy, which is typically more aggressive.
+The majority of lung cancer patients have non-small cell cancer, while around 15 percent of patients will have a small cell malignancy, which is typically more aggressive.
 Whether yours is non-small cell or small cell will play a larger role in determining your treatment plan.
-“Surgery is not often used in small cell cancer, except for very isolated cases where there is one small focus with no evidence of disease elsewhere,” Nesbitt said by way of example.
+“Surgery is not often used in small cell cancer, except for very isolated cases where there is one small focus with no evidence of disease elsewhere,” Grogan said by way of example.
 “That’s why it is important to know the tumor type.”

-In the past decade, Nesbitt said, it’s also become important to consider the genetics of the tumor itself.
-Molecular testing of your tumor will help your providers better understand how responsive your tumor will be to certain therapeutic agents.
+It’s also become important to consider the genetics of the tumor itself, Grogan said.
+Molecular testing of your tumor will help your providers better understand how responsive your tumor will be to certain therapies.

-“Here, we’re asking if the tumor is contained within one area or if there is distant disease, meaning additional disease is present somewhere other than the lung — within lymph nodes, within the bones, etc.,” Nesbitt said.
+“Here, we’re asking if the tumor is contained within one area or if additional disease is present somewhere other than the lung — within lymph nodes, within the bones, etc.,” Grogan said.
 “That provides us more information about the biology of the disease: Does the tumor have the propensity to break apart and spread?
-If so, it’s a more vicious malignancy and typically requires combinations of care that may include chemotherapy coupled with surgery or radiation therapy.”
+If so, it’s a more vicious malignancy and typically requires combinations of care that may include traditional chemotherapy, or newer immunotherapies that may be also coupled with surgery or radiation therapy.”

 Understanding both the long-term and short-term effects — as well as understanding why a certain treatment is a good fit for your case — will allow you to make the best decision you can.